LautaroJayat/data-structures-and-algorithms-in-c/04_check_balanced_braces/readme.md

-# Checkin if braces are balanced in a string using a stack
+# Checking if braces are balanced in a string using a stack